mustafaerendalgic/filmapp4/README.md

 # FilmApp 🎬📱

 An Android application built with **Kotlin** that allows users to browse movies, view details, and simulate purchasing them.
-The app demonstrates modern Android development practices with responsive UI, MVVM architecture, and integration with a remote API.

 ## Features